 Enhancement of student life on our Galloway and Atlantic City campuses, involving the offices of:

 Event Services and Campus Center Operations

 The Office of Event Services and Campus Center Operations is your one stop for planning and scheduling events at Stockton.
-The Office serves as a liaison between the event planner and the offices that provide support services for events.
+This office serves as a liaison between the event planner and the offices that provide support services for events.
 Stockton’s multipurpose, state of the art facilities enable us to service meetings, seminars, conferences, exhibits, camps, and other special events.
 The campus also offers a variety of athletic and recreational facilities as well as on-campus overnight accommodations during the summer months.

-The Office also manages building operations for the Campus Center including a lost and found depository, student event ticketing service, the Game Room and a variety of Campus Center sponsored programs.
+The office also manages building operations for the Campus Center including a lost and found depository, student event ticketing service, the Game Room and a variety of Campus Center sponsored programs.

 Military and Veteran Services

 The Office of Military and Veteran Services was created for the purpose of outreach to student veterans, active service members and reservists.
 A primary mission of the veteran’s program is to guide Stockton veterans and active service members to a variety of services that may benefit them and help them to connect with one another.
 With the anticipated return of our troops from overseas, Stockton will further the development of these programs and services.